-A popular set of Creative Commons licenses are the NonCommercial variants that specifies that the creative work cannot be used in a context “intended for or directed toward commercial advantage or monetary compensation”.
-If the licensee doesn’t just choose to ignore this requirement, you’ll often find a disclaimer like this: “This website is not commercial, the ads here just pay for my bills.”
+A popular set of Creative Commons licenses are the NonCommercial variants that specify that the creative work cannot be used in a context “intended for or directed toward commercial advantage or monetary compensation”.
+If the licensee doesn’t just choose to ignore this requirement, you’ll often find a disclaimer like this: “This website isn’t commercial, the ads here just pay for my bills.”
 Well, those ads are still a monetary benefit and your website is then indeed commercial.
 How you intend to use the money you earn is no grounds for an exception to the NonCommercial clause.

 Since I started regularly visiting websites that hosts Creative Commons photos and illustrations, I see images I recognize from these websites around the web almost every week.
 I’ll take a guess that half of the uses I see either omit the Creative Commons entirely, or otherwise don’t comply with the license.